edespino/cloudberry-site/docs/sql-stmts/create-aggregate.md

 The ordinary functions used to define a new aggregate function must be defined first.

-If the value of the Cloudberry Database server configuration parameter `gp_enable_multiphase_agg` is `off`, only single-level aggregation is performed by the Postgres Planner.
+If the value of the Apache Cloudberry server configuration parameter `gp_enable_multiphase_agg` is `off`, only single-level aggregation is performed by the Postgres Planner.
 There is no equivalent parameter for the Pivotal Query Optimizer.

-Any compiled code (shared library files) for custom functions must be placed in the same location on every host in your Cloudberry Database array (coordinator and all segments).
+Any compiled code (shared library files) for custom functions must be placed in the same location on every host in your Apache Cloudberry array (coordinator and all segments).
 This location must also be in the `LD_LIBRARY_PATH` so that the server can locate the files.

-In previous versions of Cloudberry Database, there was a concept of ordered aggregates.
+In previous versions of Apache Cloudberry, there was a concept of ordered aggregates.
 Since version 6, any aggregate can be called as an ordered aggregate, using the syntax:

 ```sql
 name ( arg [ , ... ] [ORDER BY sortspec [ , ...]] )